rice-b/personal-site/src/data/about.md

+My interests sharpen my skills, creativity and broaden my perspective

+# Pro Bono Coaching for L&D
+- At the helm of the L&D Shakers Coaching initiative, I've proudly contributed to raising over £2,000 for Save the Children.
+It's more than coaching; it's about making a real impact.

+# Feast of Flavours Blog
+- Alongside a circle of fellow food lovers, I delve into the world of culinary delights.
+Our Feast of Flavours Blog is a tapestry of food tales, from homemade experiments to restaurant reviews, capturing the essence of our food-driven escapades.

+# Passion for Padel and Badminton
+- From leading my varsity badminton team to embracing the dynamic world of Padel, my journey with racquet sports is a testament to my love for challenge and community.

+# Maker/ DIY Tech Hobbyist
+- Making cool things with my Raspberry Pi for home and garden IOT automation.
+My projects, like the DIY Plant Moisture Meter (useful for house plants), Home Automation Hub (useful for weather, heating, connected devices), and built brendanrice.xyz.

 # Intro

 I am the VP of Engineering at Smile Identity, where I work on tools that have helped over 90 million people in Africa gain access to financial services.
 Before Smile, I was the co-founder & CTO of [Arthena](https://arthena.com) and a co-founder of [Matroid](https://matroid.com).
 In my spare time, I enjoy investing in people and ideas through a [small venture fund](https://skepticalinvestments.biz).
 I am particularly interested in projects with high social impact.
 If you think I can be helpful to you or your cause and would like to meet, please feel free to get in touch.